cite-architecture/citeenv/README.md

 # citeenv

+##What it is

-A cross-platform library for working with all citable resources in a unified environment.
+`citeenv` is a cross-platform library for working with all citable resources in a unified environment.

-A CITE environment brings together the following citable resources and relations:
+A CITE environment should bring together the following citable resources and relations:

 - citable texts (via the `ohco2` library)
 - citable objects (via the `citeobj` library)